martinlangee/Bootstrap-Cookbook/README.md

 Currently on first load, all recipes are displayed top-down on the content area of the page.
 If you select one recipe via menu the selected one is shown exclusively.

 The pages is responsive: the menu automatically jumps to the top of the recipes when the window size is decreased.
-There is an issue with the menu in case of small screens: see <em>Known Bugs</em>.
+There is an issue with the menu in case of small screens: see [Known Bugs](#KnownBugs).

 All dynamic creation of HTML code is implemented in the 'script.js' file.
 See function comments there for details.